shantnu/Path/content/Interviewing-Spiritually.md

 Then repeat the saying again at least 3 times:

-*I do not have to worry about what to say or do, because he who sent me will guide me.*
+*I am only here to be truly helpful.
+I do not have to worry about what to say or do, because he who sent me will guide me.*

 Then I would go to the interview smiling.
 I refused to think at all about all the disaster scenarios if I didn't get the job.
 Instead, if I got any worrying thought, I would replace it with *My Higher Self will guide me if that occurs.*